Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 IELTS is available in two formats – Academic and General Training.

-The Academic module is for candidates wishing to study at undergraduate or postgraduate levels, and for those seeking professional registration in the UK.
+The Academic module is for test takers wishing to study at undergraduate or postgraduate levels, and for those seeking professional registration in the UK.
 It is also a requirement for some professions in other English-speaking countries.

 General Training module

-The General Training module is for candidates wishing to migrate to an English-speaking country (Australia, Canada, New Zealand).
+The General Training module is for test takers wishing to migrate to an English-speaking country (Australia, Canada, New Zealand).

-Each recognising organisation sets its own entry requirements.
+Each test user sets its own entry requirements.
 If you are in any doubt as to which module you should take, you should contact the organisation you are applying to in order to check their requirements.

 How examiners are tested